IgorGZd/directprint/README.md

 # directprint

-Directprint The plugin allows Flutter applications to print directly to Windows printers using the OpenPrinter/StartDocPrinter system functions, mainly for sending raw text and control codes to POS printers.
+Directprint The plugin allows Flutter applications to print raw to Windows printers using the OpenPrinter/StartDocPrinter system functions, mainly for sending raw text and control codes to POS printers.